beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git reset
-Reset the Local Repository to the specified state. **Warning** some Git history might be lost.
+Reset the Local Repository to the specified state. **Warning:** some Git history might be lost.

 ``` sh